-Dry, well-stored, unrefined log (preferably hardwood) and/or wood briquettes.

-Round wood must be split at least once so that it lights better.
+Dry, properly stored, unrefined log (preferably hard wood) is permitted as fuel for our hybrid stoves Round wood must be split at least once so that it lights better.
 The diameter of the split piece of wood must not exceed 7 cm.